V. S. Achuthanandan: Chief Minister of Kerala (2006–2011)

-In 2006, Achuthanandan openly criticized his Left allies (e.g. Minister Thomas Isaac and others) for agreeing to a $100 million Asian Development Bank loan.
+In 2006, Achuthanandan openly criticised his Left allies (e.g. Minister Thomas Isaac and others) for agreeing to a $100 million Asian Development Bank loan.
 The CPI(M) state leadership warned him that public dissent against coalition partners was unwarranted.

 In 2006, under the leadership of Achuthanandan, the government decided to develop and operate an International Container Transshipment Terminal (ICTT), Vallarpadam.
 Though it is a central-government project, Achuthanandan's government took strong steps to take over land required for road and rail lines for the project.
 The International Container Transshipment Terminal, Kochi was inaugurated on 11 February 2011; it is the first transshipment terminal in India and the first container terminal to operate in a SEZ.